Bethe–Salpeter equation: Normalization

 Normalizations to the charge and energy-momentum tensor of the bound state lead to the same equation.
-In ladder approximation the Interaction kernel does not depend on the total momentum of the Bethe–Salpeter amplitude, thus, for this case, the second term of the normalization condition vanishes.
+In the rainbow-ladder approximation this Interaction kernel does not depend on the total momentum of the Bethe–Salpeter amplitude, in which case the second term of the normalization condition vanishes.
+An alternative normalization based on the eigenvalue of the corresponding linear operator was derived by Nakanishi.